-All fuel tanks, water tanks or similar storage facilities must be shielded from view by walls or HBDG November 2022 .doc structure.
-No underground storage tanks are permitted.
+All fuel tanks, water tanks or similar storage facilities must be shielded from view by walls or HBDG November 2023 .doc

 2.12 ANTENNAS AND SATELLITE DISHES

 Antennas or satellite dishes are discouraged.
 Television reception is available via a central cable system.
 Any dish or equipment must be sufficiently concealed or screened so as to not be visible from any neighboring property, tract, or right-of-way.
 Use of white dishes is not permitted.